A Pirate's Life

 "A Pirate's Life" is the second episode of the seventh season and the 135th episode overall of the American fantasy-drama series Once Upon a Time.
 Written by Jane Espenson & Jerome Schwartz, and directed by Tara Nicole Weyr, it premiered on ABC in the United States on October 13, 2017.

 In the episode, Henry summons Regina, Hook and Emma to help him find Cinderella, but Lady Tremaine is determined to stop him by enlisting a doppelgänger in order to infiltrate them, while in the present day Victoria enlists Rogers and Weaver to find a way to push Henry out of the neighborhood and keep Jacinda from seeing Lucy during a recital.

-The episode saw the departure of original series regular Jennifer Morrison as Emma Swan.
-It also featured the departure of Colin O'Donoghue's original character, Hook, and the reintroduction of the Wish Realm version of the character, who joins the main cast.
-Former series regular Jared S. Gilmore also appeared as part of Morrison's departure.
+The episode reintroduces the Wish Realm version of Hook, who is part of the main cast for this season.

 Plot

 Opening sequence

 A Swan is featured in the background.

 In the characters' past

 Storybrooke

 Years earlier, Hook is training Henry to defend himself with swords.
 When Emma congratulates him Hook catches Henry off guard, and Henry goes to cool off feeling that he won't be appreciated.
 Emma and Hook believe that Henry will make a name for himself in the future.
 After the two kiss, Hook shows Emma a magic bottle that can act as a signal to call anyone in distress and he throws it in the ocean.